davidknaack/AC0KG-WindowsService/README.md

 		} while (!tokenSrc.Token.WaitHandle.WaitOne(1000));
     }

-The tokenSrc is used in the Stop() action to signal the worker to exit.
+The variable tokenSrc is a CancellationTokenSource used in the Stop() action to signal the worker to exit.

 To start the service: